BJ and Richeille

 Our homage to the unsung heroes of WW II.
 Scores of female operatives trained to handle guns and explosives, organize munitions and supplies, who were often dropped behind enemy lines to fend on their own.
 They were military women, journalists, cooks, actresses, singers, ordinary people caught up in extraordinary times.
 Their stories demonstrate secrecy and disclosure, violence, power, subterfuge, surveillance and the visible versus the hidden.

 BJ Formento was born in Hawaii and grew up in the Philippines.
-After attending Academy of Arts University San Francisco, BJ moved to New York training his eye by working with esteemed photographers such as Richard Avedon, Duane Michals, MaryEllen Mark and Annie Leibovitz.
+After attending Academy of Arts University San Francisco, BJ moved to New York training his eye with esteemed photographers such as Richard Avedon, Duane Michals, MaryEllen Mark and Annie Leibovitz.

 London born Richeille Formento graduated with honors from Central St. Martins College of Art before working as an art director and designer.